-eforms, banishing spectators from the stage and taking away the hooped chandeliers he auditorium continued to be lit during the performance, the cumulative effect was a move towards the peepshow.
-By bringing in the painter Philip de Loutherbourg ifted himself.
-Edmund Burke was to declare that Garrick had 'raised the character of Garrick's contribution did not end there for he initiated significant practical which had lit the acting forestage.
-To compensate for their loss he increased the numver of footlights and introduced batteries of lights on poles in the wings.
-Although stage scenery gave the audience all the emotional experiences sensibility extolled.
-Garrick may have failed in lifting the status of his profession overall but he certainly nis profession to the rank of a liberal art.'
-But for the most part those on stage were regarded as the incarnation of what the audience had come to see, wit and beauty but ilso lasciviousness.
+Garrick's contribution did not end there for he initiated significant practical reforms, banishing spectators from the stage and taking away the hooped chandeliers which had lit the acting forestage.
+To compensate for their loss he increased the number of footlights and introduced batteries of lights on poles in the wings.
+Although the auditorium continued to be lit during the performance, the cumulative effect was a move towards the peepshow.
+By bringing in the painter Philip de Loutherbourg stage scenery gave the audience all the emotional experiences sensibility extolled.
+Garrick may have failed in lifting the status of his profession overall but he certainly lifted himself.
+Edmund Burke was to declare that Garrick had 'raised the character of his profession to the rank of a liberal art.'
+But for the most part those on stage were regarded as the incarnation of what the audience had come to see, wit and beauty but also lasciviousness.

-Garrick's acting style called for a degree of intimacy but as the market for the heatre expanded the two licensed playhouses were rebuilt on a vastly extended scale.
-3y the 1790s Covent Garden held some three thousand people and Drury Lane three housand five hundred.
+Garrick's acting style called for a degree of intimacy but as the market for the theatre expanded the two licensed playhouses were rebuilt on a vastly extended scale.
+By the 1790s Covent Garden held some three thousand people and Drury Lane three thousand five hundred.
 The result was the end of the theatre of the Enlightenment as these vast spaces demanded an acting style full of grand gesture which could be seen from afar.
-Spectacle took over as the theatre of the word went into abeyance for virtually a century.
-Richard Brinsley Sheridan's updatings of Restoration comedy.
-The Rivals (1775), The School for Scandal (1777) (which included a parody of sensibility in the relationship of the two Surface brothers) and The Critic (1779) lowered a cuttain in the history of the the two surfaces.

-a curtain in the history of the drama which was not to rise again until Oscar Wilde.
-London continued to maintain its place as the musical capital of Western Europe, concerts taking over from opera in offering the most awant garde musical experiences.
-In 1765 Johann Christian Bach, known as the London Bach, together with Carl Fried-rich Abel began the long series of subscription concerts at Carlisle House in Soho Square, importing dazzling foreign virtuoso performers like the young Mozart.
+Spectacle took over as the theatre of the word David Garrick in one of his favourite went into abeyance for virtually a century.
+Richard Brinsley Sheridan's updatings of Restoration comedy, The Rivals (1775), The School for Scandal (1777) (which included a parody of sensibility in the relationship of the two Surface brothers) and The Critic (1779) lowered roles, the rake in Benjamin Hoadly's The Suspicious Husband first produced in 1747.
+The actress is Mrs. Pritchard who began by playing comedy moving later to tragedy, Painting by Francis Hayman, a curtain in the history of the drama which was not to rise again until Oscar Wilde.
+London continued to maintain its place as the musical capital of Western Europe, concerts taking over from opera in offering the most avant garde musical experiences.
+In 1765 Johann Christian Bach, known as the London Bach, together with Carl Friedrich Abel began the long series of subscription concerts at Carlisle House in Soho Square, importing dazzling foreign virtuoso performers like the young Mozart.
 There they introduced to the London public the latest music in the new lighter 'galant' style.
 A decade later they built a new concert room in Hanover Square.
 In the 1770s the Pantheon opened in Oxford Street, a magnificent venue for balls, masquerades and music-making.
 Joseph Haydn's concerts there during the 1790s caused a sensation.
+In music too the attributes of sensibility also manifested themselves.
+The audiences which had previously moved around and chatted during concerts now sat responding in rapt silence.